Aez35/miRScore/README.md

 ## miRScore installation

-miRScore is run through the python script `miRScore.py`.
-To install miRScore, download the file `miRScore.py` from github page https://github.com/Aez35/miRScore and place the script in your working directory.
+miRScore is run through the python script `miRScore`.
+To install miRScore, download the file `miRScore` from github page https://github.com/Aez35/miRScore and place the script in your working directory.

 ## Required